LaunchCodeEducation/lchs/src/chapters/functions/function-input.rst

 .. admonition:: Note

-   **Arguments:** Specific data values *sent* by the function call to a named function.
+   **Arguments:** Specific data values sent by the function call to a named function.

    **Parameters:** Variables defined in a function that *receive* data.
-Python *assigns* data to these variables.
+Python assigns data to these variables.

 Mismatched Arguments and Parameters
 -----------------------------------

-What happens if we define a function with a single parameter, but when we call that function, we provide two arguments?
+Let's say we define a function with a single parameter.
+When we call that function, what happens if we provide two arguments?
 What if we call the function but give no arguments?

 .. admonition:: Try It!